Electrical detection of interfacial exchange field at the (ferromagnetic insulator)|(normal metal) interface using spin-dependent scattering: Results

-In order to reliably quantify the GMR related to IESF and to avoid contamination by magnetoresistive effects in Py, we compare measurements above and below $T_C^\text{EuS}$, which allows us to separate anisotropic magnetoresistance (AMR) and GMR contributions occurring in the device.
+In order to accurately quantify the GMR-like resistance change associated with spin-dependent scattering, while mitigating the influence of magnetoresistive effects originating from the Py layer, we will conduct measurements both above and below the Curie temperature of EuS, $T_C^\text{EuS}$.
+By employing this approach, we can discriminate between the anisotropic magnetoresistance (AMR) originating from the Py layer only and the GMR-like contributions coming from the Py|Cu|EuS trilayer as we fully suppress the AMR contribution for the measurements with current and field parallel, i.e., $j\parallel H\parallel x$ (also see Supplemental Materials Sec.~S3).

 Figure~\ref{fig:long_magnetoresistance_H} shows the longitudinal magnetoresistance $R_{xx}(H_i)$ ($i=x,y$) for the two Py|Cu($t_\text{Cu}$)|EuS samples with $t_\text{Cu}=\SI{10}{nm}$ and \SI{20}{nm} shown in Fig.~\ref{fig:long_magnetoresistance_H}(a) and (b), respectively.
-In particular, for $R_{xx}(H_x)$ the \SI{5}{K} data shows dips around \SI{\pm3}{mT} (taking into account a field offset of about \SI{-3}{mT}) for either sample (red and blue lines), which is absent in the high-temperature \SI{30}{K} data (gray lines), giving clear evidence of GMR signals occurring below $T_C^\text{EuS}$.
+In particular, the $R_{xx}(H_x)$ measurements at \SI{5}{K} (red and blue lines) reveal distinct dips centered around \SI{\pm3}{mT} for both samples.
+These dips are not observed in the higher-temperature \SI{30}{K} data (gray lines), providing clear evidence of GMR-like resistance changes occurring below $T_C^\text{EuS}$.
+We estimated the MR using the formula